johnbiundo/dev.to-articles/blog-posts/modules-concepts/modules-concepts.md

 We'll then go on to define the purpose of NestJS modules, review how they're constructed, and cover the relationship between modules, providers, and controllers.
 In short, we'll create that missing *mental model* for how modules provide the cornerstone of NestJS application architecture.

-We'll wrap up by making sure all the conceptual pieces fit together nicely in a comprehensive mental model you can easily remember.
+After that, we'll discuss how all the conceptual pieces fit together nicely in a comprehensive mental model you can easily remember.
+We'll wrap up with a short discussion about *how to leverage these principals* in your approach to application architecture.

-### ES Modules
+### ES modules

 This is most definitely **not** a comprehensive review of the history and details of JavaScript modules!
-In fact, I plan to omit many details, and I may even get a few nuances wrong (but I promise that won't matter for our purposes).
+In fact, I plan to omit many details, and I may even get a few nuances slightly wrong (but I promise that won't matter for our purposes).

 I hope I don't provoke the wrath of the JavaScript gods by taking this loose approach, and if you want to go learn the details, by all means do so -- there are plenty of great resources (I recommend [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)).
 The main purpose here is to get a few concepts straight, and then untangle some of the syntax you start running into right from your very first encounter with NestJS.

-The basic components of ES Modules you need to understand are:
+The basic components of ES modules you need to understand are:
-- files, which are the basic *containers* of code (note: these are strictly speaking called *modules*, but this is one potential source of confusion as these are **not** related to NestJS modules, and we can minimize confusion by avoiding use of that term in this context; *files* works fine here)
+- files, which are the basic *containers* of code (note: strictly speaking these are called *modules*, but this is one potential source of confusion as these are **not** related to NestJS modules, and we can minimize confusion by avoiding use of that term in this context; *files* works fine here)
 - *bindings*, which can get exported from some files, and imported into others
 - `import` and `export` keywords to assemble these pieces together

-In terms of the canonical NestJS application, these are lines like
+In terms of the canonical NestJS application, ES module syntax is seen in lines like:

 ```typescript
 // in file src/app.service.ts